Quick Answer:

 If the keys lack a signal-blocker shield (called an RFID blocker), thieves can use a transponder device, which you can pick up online on the cheap.
 That electronic device can capture the keyless entry code as it’s sent from the fob to the car.
 They can use that captured signal to open the car door with no alarm, start it, and drive away.
 It basically tricks the car into thinking the key is nearby.
 This technique is also known as key cloning.
 No matter what you call it, it’s an attractive way for criminals to take advantage of modern technology and turn it against us.

-There’s also a technique used to steal keyless cars called signal jamming.
-Thieves use devices that emit radio signals to block the communication between the key fob and the car.
-When the owner presses the lock button on the key fob, the signal is jammed, preventing the car from locking.
-If you’re not paying attention, you walk away thinking everything is fine.
-The thief can then gain access to the unlocked vehicle.
+Some thieves use devices that emit radio signals to block communication between the fob and the car.
+When the owner presses the lock button, the signal is jammed and the car never actually locks.
+The owner walks away assuming everything is fine; the thief simply opens the unlocked door and gains access.

 Some thieves exploit vulnerabilities in the car’s onboard diagnostic port (OBD port) to connect a programming device.
 By reprogramming a blank key fob, they gain access to the car and can start it with this duplicate key.